 Originally from a small town in the foothills of South Carolina, Meredith Laughridge Cross joined Gailor Hunt Jenkins Davis Taylor & Gibbs, PLLC in 2009.
-Meredith is a North Carolina Board Certified Specialist in Family Law.
+Meredith is a Board-Certified Family Law Specialist.
 As a family law attorney, her practice primarily focuses on domestic issues such as custody, child support, alimony, and equitable distribution.
 Meredith represents her client’s interests in litigation and through the negotiation and preparation of family law contracts, including Premarital Agreements, Postnuptial Agreements, and Separation and Property Settlement Agreements.
 In addition she handles collateral matters which may arise with divorce such as domestic violence, alienation of affection, and criminal conversation.

 Currently, Meredith volunteers as an “Attorney for the Day” in Wake County’s new Domestic Violence Custody Court and is the co-chair of the Wake County Bar Association Young Lawyer Division’s Poverty Issues Committee.
 In 2015, Meredith received the Wake County Bar Association’s Spotlight on Professionalism Award for her work with Raleigh’s Healing Transitions (formerly the Healing Place of Wake County).